Kolawole99/Data-Structures-and-Algorithms/JavaScript/README.md

 - WEAKSET AND WEAKMAP

 Gives Memory gain and app performance by eliminating all app-wide unused, keys(Maps) and values(Set) in the Set/Map as they are "weakly referenced".
+They can only take in Objects as keys/values.

 ![Image about WeakSet & WeakMap in JavaScript](../documentation/weakset-weakmap.png)

-[https://javascript.info/weakmap-weakset]
+For more information on WeakSet and WeakMaps [https://javascript.info/weakmap-weakset]

 ### CUSTOM DATA STRUCTURE